Complaints and compliments

 Once we receive your complaint, we aim to contact you within 3 working days to discuss your concerns further.

 We aim to provide a final written response within 18 working days of our receipt of your complaint.

 What should I do if I'm not happy with the response?

 If you are unhappy with the response you receive, we are always happy to discuss this in more detail with you.

-There are time limits for complaining to the Ombudsman (12 months from the point at which the person became aware they had something to complain about) therefore if you wish to raise this further, we advise you to make contact as soon as possible by:
+There are time limits for complaining to the Ombudsman (12 months from the point at which the person became aware they had something to complain about) therefore if you wish to raise this further, we advise you to make contact as soon as using the details below.